 - A violent accident that may cause a bone fracture

-- Use of anabolic steroids (variations of the hormone testosterone)
+- Use of anabolic steroids, which are variations of the hormone testosterone

-- A deep bruise to the muscle — this usually occurs when one is hit violently with a blunt object that doesn’t necessarily penetrate the skin (for example, when a heavy object falls on the leg, or when the arm is miscued with a hard object)
+- A deep bruise to the muscle — this usually occurs after a violent hit with a blunt object that doesn’t necessarily penetrate the skin (for example, when a heavy object falls on the leg or when the arm miscalculates against a hard object)

-- Correction of blood flow after circulation blockage — this could be caused by sleeping for too long in a position that impedes blood flow (though uncommon, some people will sleep through the night in one position)
+- Correction of blood flow after circulation blockage caused by sleeping for too long in a position that impedes blood flow (though uncommon, some people will sleep through the night in one position)

 - Constricting clothing, bandages or casts